Vansh1379/shoppr/README.md

-# Full-Stack-web-app

-Thanks for sharing the deployment details!
-Here’s the updated README with the deployment links:

----

 # Shoppr

 **Shoppr** is a modern e-commerce platform where users can explore, add to cart, and purchase a variety of products securely.
 The platform includes full authentication and authorization, secure payments, and in-app notifications for a smooth user experience.